UNFURL: 12 Weeks to Your First Full Draft

 What does the workshop include?

-• 12 group sessions: You’ll gather weekly with Ann and Jade and your fellow writers in real time on Zoom.
-Each session begins with a half-hour of instruction, followed by a one-hour writing period.
+12 group sessions: You’ll gather weekly with Ann and Jade and your fellow writers in real time on Zoom.
+Each session begins with instruction, followed by a writing period.
 The instruction is iterative, taking you from idea (weeks 1-2) to expansion (weeks 3-4) to drafting (weeks 5-10) to revision (weeks 11-12).
-For the writing hour, we provide prompts and guidance.
-And we’ll all remain on Zoom for maximum accountability, though you have the option to turn your camera off.
+For the writing time, we provide prompts and guidance.
 Ann and Jade will be writing with you, and will remain on camera throughout the session.
-(1.5 hours per week, Sundays from 9:30-11am PT / 12:30-2pm ET)
+(2 hours per week, Saturdays from 9-11am PT / 12-2pm ET)

-• A one-on-one meeting with Ann or Jade: After you register, you will sign up with either Ann or Jade for a 50 minute one-on-one session.
-These meetings will all take place over zoom, during the last two weeks of the program (April 1-12), and they are 100% for you!
-Get personalized feedback, reassurance, specific advice—you can ask us anything.
+A 1-on-1 meeting with Ann or Jade: After you register, you will sign up with either Ann or Jade for a 50 minute 1-on-1 session.
+These meetings will take place over zoom during the last two weeks of the program (March 23-April 3), and they are 100% for you!
+Get personalized feedback, reassurance, advice—you can ask us anything.
 (50 minutes, one time only)

-• A discussion board: We’ll have a discussion channel dedicated to the workshop.
-Ann and Jade will make occasional appearances, and there will be light moderation, but this is really a tool for you to connect with fellow writers.
+A discussion board: We’ll have a discussion channel dedicated to the workshop.
+Ann and Jade will make occasional appearances, and there will be light moderation, but this is really a tool for you to connect with fellow writers outside of class.
 Do a post-mortem on a group session, discuss your progress, recommend favorite books, complain or brag about your solo writing session, find someone in your city to work with IRL!

 Select your track: